 - assistance to the kidneys and the liver

 While drinking water throughout the day, limit your caffeine, alcohol and high-in-sugar juice intake, and you will no doubt feel better, while at the same time helping your body to flush out all the undesirable, burdensome toxins out of your body.

-Julie’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2018 by Feedspot.
-So don’t miss out and subscribe to both her newsletter and blog.
+Our nutrition, health and wellness blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.